joj-macho/joj-macho.github.io/tutorials/python/python-control-flow.md

 # 10
 {% endhighlight %}

-In this example, `range(1, 11)` generates a sequence from 1 to 10 (inclusive).
-The output displays numbers from 1 to 10.
+Here, `range(1, 11)` generates numbers from 1 to 10, inclusive, facilitating iteration within the loop.

 The `enumerate()` function is another useful tool when iterating over a sequence.
 It provides both the index and the value of each item in the sequence, allowing for more flexibility in handling data.
 Here's an example that demonstrates the usage of `enumerate()`: